About Make Music Madison

 Not officially.
-Our permits and logistics only cover Madison.
-You may perform wherever you wish, but be aware of whatever regulations and permit issues apply outside Madison.
+Our permits, insurance, and logistics only cover Madison.
+You may perform wherever you wish, but be aware of whatever regulations and permit issues apply outside of the City of Madison.

 Can I create a Make Music Madison event that does not include any live music?

 No. This is a live music event.
-A DJ who merely plays prerecorded music would not be included, but a DJ who is using prerecorded music as a part of creating a new unique sound is welcome to join us.
+A DJ who merely plays prerecorded music would not be included, but a DJ who is using prerecorded music as a part of creating a new unique sound is welcome to join.